sparrowwallet/frigate/README.md

 The first is one of data gravity.
 For any reasonable scan period, the client must download gigabytes of data in tweaks, block filters and finally some of the blocks themselves.
 All this data needs to be downloaded, parsed and potentially saved to avoid downloading it again, requiring significant resources on the client.
-One could quickly see wallets use many gigabytes per month in this manner, which is resource intensive in terms of bandwidth, CPU and storage.
+A client would likely need several gigabytes of data to restore a wallet with historical transactions, which is resource intensive in terms of bandwidth, CPU and storage.
-Compare this to current Electrum clients which may use a few megabytes per month, and it's easy to see how this approach is unlikely to see widespread adoption - it's just too onerous.
+Compare this to current Electrum clients which may use just a few megabytes to restore a wallet, and it's easy to see how this approach is unlikely to see widespread adoption - it's just too onerous, particularly for mobile clients.

 The second problem is the lack of mempool monitoring, which is not supported with compact block filters.
 Users rely on to answer the "did you get my transaction?" question.
-The lack of ability to do this can cause user confusion and distrust in the wallet, and education can only go some way in reducing it.
+The lack of ability to do this can cause user confusion and distrust in the wallet, which education can only go some way in reducing.

 This project attempts to address these problems using an Electrum protocol styled approach.
 Instead of asking the client to download the required data and perform the scanning, the server performs the scanning locally with an optimized index.